Chapter 16

 loving self-gratification and centering all his interest in the present.

-Impatient of restraint, he delighted in the wild freedom of the chase, and
+Impatient of restraint, he delighted in the wild freedom of the chase,

-the future than the present, was content to dwell at home, occupied in the
+thinking more of the future than the present, was content to dwell at

-care of the flocks and the tillage of the soil.
-His patient perseverance,
+home, occupied in the care of the flocks and the tillage of the soil.

-thrift, and foresight were valued by the mother.
-His affections were deep
+His patient perseverance, thrift, and foresight were valued by the

-and strong, and his gentle, unremitting attentions added far more to her
+mother.
+His affections were deep and strong, and his gentle, unremitting

-happiness than did the boisterous and occasional kindnesses of Esau.
-To
+attentions added far more to her happiness than did the boisterous and

-Rebekah, Jacob was the dearer son.
+occasional kindnesses of Esau.
+To Rebekah, Jacob was the dearer son.

 The promises

-made to Abraham and confirmed to his son were held by Isaac and Rebekah as
+made to Abraham and confirmed to his son were held by Isaac and Rebekah

-possessor of the birthright.
-He who should inherit its blessings must
+who should inherit its

-public life, he must consult the will of God.
+relations, in public life, he must consult the will of God.

 Isaac made

-known to his sons these privileges and conditions, and plainly stated that
+known to his sons these privileges and conditions, and plainly stated

-Bent on self-indulgence, he desired nothing so much as liberty to do as he
+yoke of bondage.
+Bent on self-indulgence, he desired nothing so much as

-pleased.
-To him power and riches, feasting and reveling, were happiness.
+liberty to do as he pleased.
+To him power and riches, feasting and

-He gloried in the unrestrained freedom of his wild, roving life.
-Rebekah
+reveling, were happiness.
+He gloried in the unrestrained freedom of his

-remembered the words of the angel, and she read with clearer insight than
+wild, roving life.
+Rebekah remembered the words of the angel, and she

-did her husband the character of their sons.
-She was convinced that the
+read with clearer insight than did her husband the character of their

-heritage of divine promise was intended for Jacob.
-She repeated to Isaac
+sons.
+She was convinced that the heritage of divine promise was intended

-the angel's words; but the father's affections were centered upon the
+for Jacob.
+She repeated to Isaac the angel's words; but the father's

-elder son, and he was unshaken in his purpose.
+affections were centered upon the elder son, and he was unshaken in his

 Jacob had